 As smoking and eating require the removal of face coverings, there will be clear signage posted to remind people to maintain safe physical distance from one another in these areas.
 There is every expectation that members of the university community observe the guidelines of the university and only smoke in designated smoking areas in efforts to safeguard against increased community transmission of the SARS-CoV-2 virus or its variants.
 Health and safety guidance for conduct in lunchrooms is available under the Campus and Community Safety FAQS.

 Where possible, eat outdoors or eat solely in designated eating areas.
 Avoid eating or drinking in classrooms, other instructional spaces, research areas, or in shared spaces such as libraries or study rooms.

 Required health & safety plans and return to work planning

 The Welcoming YU Back Roadmap will offer a high-level overview of York’s approach to return to campus planning, but attention to local-level planning gives Faculties, divisions and units the ability to tailor guiding principles to their on-campus activities.
 Simply put, what may be needed to keep everyone safe in a food court is not necessarily what is needed in classrooms or office spaces, so thoughtful local area specific workplace safety plans will be posted in highly visible locations or will be made available on request.
 This approach allows for greater attention to the specific needs of each space on campus and ensures health and safety in all workspaces.

 Regular community updates

-The community can stay up-to-date on the latest information on return to campus planning by regularly visiting Better Together for the latest updates.
+The community can stay up-to-date on the latest information on return to campus planning by regularly visiting Better Together for updates.
 Information will also be shared through social media, special issue of yFile and for staff and faculty, a weekly Wellness Wednesday Return to Campus special issue.
-More virtual Town Halls focused on return to campus planning will occur throughout the weeks leading up to the start of the academic term, and FAQs are updated regularly after each Town Hall.
+More virtual Town Halls will be scheduled, and FAQs are updated regularly after each Town Hallevent.